zwenergy/CPAK2040/README.md

 A regular Raspberry Pi Pico board has a 2 MB Flash, whereas a single N64 controller pak has a capacity of 32 kB.
 The software running on the Pico to emulate the controller pak only takes up a fraction of the available Flash memory, hence quite many "virtual controller paks" can be stored in the Pico's Flash.
+By default, the CPAK2040 holds 10 "virtual controller paks", as a more efficient navigating method needs to implemented to better use a larger number of controller paks.

 ## BOM
 Well, the BOM is short.